caugustine2022/resume/README.md

 ### DataService Group INC. | Bear, DE

-#### SecOps/Site Reliability Engineer //*(Contract) - Remote*
+#### Security Operations Engineer //*(Contract) - Remote*

 ##### *May 2019 - March 2021*

 ##### *Average Hrs/Wk: 40*

-* Collaborated with cross-functional teams to design, implement, and manage cloud infrastructure and microservices architecture, enhancing system reliability and scalability.
 * Implemented robust monitoring and alerting systems (Prometheus, Grafana, ELK (Elasticsearch, Logstash, and Kibana) Stack) that increased incident response efficiency by identifying issues proactively.
 * Worked closely with the security team to conduct regular security assessments, vulnerability scanning, and penetration testing to identify and address potential security risks, resulting in a 60% reduction in security vulnerabilities.
+* Monitored security alerts and events in real-time, using security information and event management (SIEM) tools.
+Deployed and managed security patches and updates across the organization's infrastructure.
 * Worked on incident response efforts, reducing mean-time-to-resolution (MTTR) by 30% through effective troubleshooting and collaboration with development teams.
 * Collaborated with development teams to integrate security best practices into the software development life cycle, ensuring secure code deployment.
 * Assisted in creating and implementing disaster recovery and business continuity plans, ensuring minimal downtime during critical incidents.